 ⊕ 24*7 active AI-powered agent who can answer to any customer queries

 ⊕ Assisting and educating customers to do financial transactions

 ⊕ Kiosk based AI conversational tool can help walk-in customers with their needs

-Detecting and avoiding fraudulent transaction is always a challenge for the banks.
+Detecting and avoiding fraudulent transactions is always a challenge for the banks.
 But the recent advancements in AI and machine learning will bring a substantial positive impact when it comes to fraud detection.
-Use of artificial intelligence in the banking industry can help the bank to quickly identify potential fraud.
+The use of artificial intelligence in the banking industry can help the bank to quickly identify potential fraud.
 By analyzing spending patterns, geo-location, and customer behavior, AI can detect anomalies in spending and can quickly identify potential fraud and alert the customer.
 The system can flag the suspicious transaction and can ask for additional information from the user to confirm the authenticity of the transaction or just block the transaction within seconds.
 This is otherwise not possible since a human cant analyzes hundreds of transactions at a single time.
 Citibank is already using AI and big data analytics to prevent fraud and monitor potential threats to customers.
-Listing down a few implementable use case of artificial intelligence in banking industry for fraud detection,
+Listing down a few implementable use case of artificial intelligence in the banking industry for fraud detection,

 ⊕ Anomaly detection in e-banking, transactions patterns